carlos-ffs/confluent-dremio-flink-logs/README.md

 ### Step 3: Build Iceberg Kafka Connector (Optional)

+We need to build a custom version of the Iceberg Kafka connector that includes the [Dremio Auth Manager](https://github.com/dremio/iceberg-auth-manager) for OAuth2 authentication with Dremio Catalog.
+The connector must contain the Dremio Auth Manager JAR in its `lib/` directory.

 **Note**: A pre-built connector is already configured and will be automatically downloaded by Kafka Connect.
-You only need to build the connector yourself if you want to:
+However, in the future, the pre-build connector might be deleted from the S3 bucket.
+You need to build the connector yourself if you want to:
 - Use a different version of Apache Iceberg
 - Customize the connector
 - Use a different version of Dremio Auth Manager